How it all started

 We are planting Shiraz, Pinot Noir, Gamay and Gruner Veltliner close planted on 1.8ha and while these are growing, we have sourced parcels of grapes that speak of the terroir of the Coal Valley.
 We make our wines with minimal intervention.
 These grapes have been hand picked, wild yeast inoculated, basket pressed, hand bottled and hand labelled.
 A real labour of love and a testimony to how we like our wine.

 BK (before kids) Kate completed her Bachelor in Wine Marketing and worked at Dan Murphy’s, Australian Liquor Marketers and Wine Australia, in the role of promoting Australian wine domestically.
-Tim currently is the General Manager for Pooley Wines and has worked in the past for Negociants Australia, Yalumba, Wirra Wirra, Wineark, BackVintage Wines and Keystone Hospitality.
+Tim most recently held the position of General Manager for Pooley Wines and has worked in the past for Negociants Australia, Yalumba, Wirra Wirra, Wineark, BackVintage Wines and Keystone Hospitality.

 Treat the earth and yourself well.
 Leave things in better condition than you found them.
 Grow vegetables.
 Source local produce.
 Drink great wine.
 Eat great food.
 Invest time into the things you love.
 Breath.
 Meditate.
 Take time to smell the roses.
 Look around and smile.
 Understand that things will be tough sometimes.
 Know that they will get better.
 Say hello to a stranger.
 Say I love you more.
 Listen to music loud.
 Dance like it’s the end of the world.
 Dream big.
 Step out into the slipstream and see where it takes you.
 Every mistake proves you’re trying.
 The only mistake is not giving it a go.